 - Test design

 - Test cycle closure (reporting)

 Development projects typically start with a set of software requirements that specify what the business expects from the software application.
-During this Software Testing Life Cycle phase, the business requirements are analyzed to determine which requirements are testable.
-The testing team then reviews the testable requirements and works cross-functionally to determine how to test each one.
+During this software testing life cycle phase, the business requirements are analyzed to determine which requirements are testable.
+The testing team then assesses the testable requirements and works cross-functionally to determine how to test each one.
 Reviewing occurs during brainstorming sessions, team meetings, and asynchronous communication through team collaboration tools.

 Having verified the requirements documents in this phase, the testing team can prepare test artifacts such as the test strategy and plan.

 Entry criteria: Requirements, acceptance criteria, and product architecture have been documented.

 Exit criteria: Requirements have been verified, and the test lead thoroughly understands which requirements are testable and which are not.

 2. Test planning

 This second phase of the software testing life cycle is considered the most important because it determines what happens in the remaining stages.
 Test planning takes learnings from the previous phase to create and document the test strategy.

 A testing team member creates the test strategy and test plan documents during the planning phase.
 Other team members can also contribute during this phase, but a senior team member usually owns it.
 The test plan is a comprehensive document that specifies who is involved, how testing will be done, the scope of work, timelines, and much more.